simonedlund/esphome-p1reader/README.md

 ## Installation
 Clone the repository and update the [p1reader.yaml](p1reader.yaml) with your own settings (wifi SSID and password and API password).

+If your electricity supplier is Tekniska Verken with an Aidon 6442SE, also change the instantiation of the auto_meter_sensor under `sensor`, as these meters at the time of writing use a different protocol.
+Customer service of Tekniska Verken claims that there will be a software update that makes the meters report data in the standardized ASCII format, but there is no timeline for this update.

 Prepare the microcontroller with ESPHome before you connect it to the circuit:
 - Install the `esphome` [command line tool](https://esphome.io/guides/getting_started_command_line.html)
 - Plug in the microcontroller to your USB port and run `esphome p1reader.yaml run` to flash the firmware